 This herb butter is particularly good melting on top of a freshly grilled steak, but here are some other ideas to try:

-- Spread on sliced baguette and melt under a hot broiler/grill to make delicious rosemary garlic bread.
+- Spread garlic rosemary butter on a sliced baguette and melt under a hot broiler/grill to make delicious rosemary garlic bread.

 - Use it for cooking any meat or vegetable dish that needs a hit of flavor.